-I'd suggest you first check to make sure your anti-virus program's definitions have been updated within the last day or so.
+I’d suggest you first check to make sure your anti-virus program’s definitions have been updated within the last day or so.
 If not, manually update them now, and then check again.
 In many cases, an anti-virus program will add new definitions, only to find that some program will trip the alerts improperly.
-When the programmers of the anti-virus program are notified, they normally fix the false positives and issue brand-new definitions within a few days that correct the problem.
-If you are running last week's definitions, you may be dealing with a false positive report that has already been fixed by an update that you don't yet have.
+When the programmers of the anti-virus program are notified, they normally fix the false positives and issue brand-new definitions within hours that correct the problem.
+If you are running last week’s definitions, you may be dealing with a false positive report that has already been fixed by an update that you don’t yet have.

 SonicWALL Gateway Anti-Virus “false positive”